Does Modafinil really lower testosterone levels in men?

 An explanation of how it works

 As mentioned in the previous article I wrote about Modafinil and depression, I mentioned that Modafinil can reach levels of 20 times more than that of caffeine and is known to be a dopamine reuptake inhibitor.

 We know that dopamine is known to be a precursor for both testosterone and norepinephrine (epinephrine).

 So, to make it short and simple, Modafinil controls the amount of dopamine in the brain.

 Dopamine is known to be a major precursor for these hormones (testosterone and norepinephrine), by controlling their levels.

-What does that mean in a simple and straight to the point explanation?
+What does that mean in a simple and straight-to-the-point explanation?

-Well, this means that if you go nuts with your doses and frequency (taking modafinil everyday) you can potentially lower your testosterone levels by crashing your hormones through overstimulation.
+Well, this means that if you go nuts with your doses and frequency (taking modafinil every day) you can potentially lower your testosterone levels by crashing your hormones through overstimulation.
 Simple as that.